Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

   - LocationRegion/State

-### Change how meta infomration is read and used
+### Change how meta information is read and used

 In theory you can use any meta information where you want.
 Just assign to the fields you want to use.

-Please also note, that there are few diffrent standards data is stored.
+Please also note that there are few different standards for storing data.

 As example:
 - Just as as text